jason-heller/Whirlpool/README.md

 -Exporting .sm files

 Upcomming features:
--Support for multiple BPM changes (partially implemented) -Loading sm/ssc files
+-Support for multiple BPM changes (partially implemented)<br>
+-Loading sm/ssc files<br>
--Wrapping all media into a single directory on save -Audio trimming (shortening the audio file to start at the offset) -Support for adding LUA scripts to files
+-Wrapping all media into a single directory on save<br>
+-Audio trimming (shortening the audio file to start at the offset)<br>
+-Support for adding LUA scripts to files<br>
--Support for holds/rolls/mines (as well as drag and drop for them) -Adjustable scroll speed
+-Support for holds/rolls/mines (as well as drag and drop for them)<br>
+-Adjustable scroll speed<br>

 # Screenshots